syrath17/Dental-GAN-SEG-Analisys/README.md

 The **SEGMENTATION** and **GAN** directories contain the kaggle notebooks in which the model training was developed.
 Each notebook imports the necessary datasets from a google drive in which they are stored.
 - GAN
-    - pix2pix: in this notebook a pix2pix model is trained to generate realistic 256x256 orthopanoramic images from a segmentation mask.
+    - pix2pix-training: In this notebook, a pix2pix model is trained to generate realistic 256x256 orthopanoramic images from a segmentation mask.
-    - realesrgan-training: in this notebook the real-ESRGAN Super Resolution model is trained to upscale orthopanoramic images from 256x256 to 512x512.
+    - realesrgan-training: In this notebook, the real-ESRGAN Super Resolution model is trained to upscale orthopanoramic images from 256x256 to 512x512.
-    - styleGAN2-ADA: in this notebook a styleGAN2-ADA model is trained to generate realistic 256x256 orthopanoramic synthetic images from scratch.
+    - styleGAN2-ADA-training: In this notebook, a styleGAN2-ADA model is trained to generate realistic 256x256 orthopanoramic synthetic images from scratch.
 - SEGMENTATION
-    - yolo_aug: in this notebook a YOLOV8-seg model is trained to correctly identify and segmentate teeth structures on real orthopanoramic images.
+    - yolo_aug: In this notebook, a YOLOV8-seg model is trained to correctly identify and segment teeth structures on real orthopanoramic images.
+    - SAM: In this notebook, a Segment Anything Model (SAM) was deployed to refine the existing teeth masks and standardize the dataset.

 The **EVAL_ABL** directory contains kaggle notebooks in which evaluation and ablation studies were conducted.